department-of-veterans-affairs/vets-website/content/pages/faq.md

                     <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-verify-2" itemprop="name">Can I verify my identity by phone? </button>
                     <div id="faq-verify-2" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
-                        <p>If you can't verify your identity online and can't get to a VA regional office to verify your identity in person, you may be able to verify your identity by phone as part of the process of getting a premium <strong>DS Logon</strong> account.
+                        <p>If you can't verify your identity online or get to a VA regional office to do it in person, you may be able to verify your identity by phone as part of the process of getting a premium <strong>DS Logon</strong> account.
 You can then use this account to sign in to Vets.gov without having to verify your identity online.</p>
-                        <p>You can only use this method to verify your identity if you've received a VA direct deposit payment by Electronic Fund Transfer (EFT), such as for disability compensation or pension payments.</p>
+                        <p>You can only use this method to verify your identity if you've received a VA direct deposit payment by Electronic Fund Transfer (EFT), such as a disability compensation or pension payment.</p>
                         <p>To get started, call us at <a href="tel:+1phonenumber">1-800-827-1000</a>.
 When you're prompted to give a reason for your call, say, "eBenefits."</p>
                         <p><strong>You'll need to have this information ready:</strong></p>
                         <ul>
-                          <li>Your full name (Last name used while in service may be different from what's provided)</li>
+                          <li>Your full name (the last name you used while in service may be different from what's provided)</li>
                           <li>Your Social Security number</li>
                           <li>Your checking or savings account number</li>
                           <li>The dollar amount of your most recent EFT</li>